dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/trackedEntityInstanceFilters

-##### Create and update a tracked entity instance filter definiton
+##### Create and update a tracked entity instance filter definition

 For creating and updating a tracked entity instance filter in the system, you will be working with the *trackedEntityInstanceFilters* resource.
-The tracked entity instance filter defintions are used in the Tracker Capture app to display relevant predefined "Working lists" in the tracker user interface.
+The tracked entity instance filter definitions are used in the Tracker Capture app to display relevant predefined "Working lists" in the tracker user interface.